HunterKane/Project-10---Backtesting-Investment-Strategy-/README.md

 - Simple Momentum(active strategy to be tested):
 - a)Investing(+1) into DJl tomorrow if today's returns were positive
 - b)Short Selling(-1) into DJl tomrrow if today's returns were negative

+__Conclusion of Basic Strategy__:

+- From an emulated basses we have a return of - 5%
+- DOW JONES return 0.07% per year

+__Key Finding__:
+Our momentum strategy underperforms the basic buy and hold strategy.
+Not a beneficial long term strategy.